Stochastic gradient descent-based inference for dynamic network models with attractors: SGD-based Inference Method

 \subsubsection{The Variance Estimation Algorithm}

-Corollary \ref{maincol} and Corollary \ref{secondcol} are the primary components in our proposed SGD-based method for variance estimation of a single parameter, as detailed in Algorithm \ref{al2}.
-The method involves two stages.
-Initially, we compute a point estimate using an SGD parameter estimation method.
-In the second stage, with this point estimate, we will redo the optimization with the constraint of fixing the parameter to be variance-estimated, adjusting it by a certain $\eta$ perturbation size.
-Thanks to Corollary \ref{maincol} and Corollary \ref{secondcol}, we can then estimate the variance/covariance of this parameter by observing the changes in the posterior function and the changes in the other parameters resulting from the perturbation.
+Eq.\ref{Eq:VarianceFormula1} and Eq.\ref{Eq:CovarianceFormula} are the primary components in the second stage of our proposed SGD-based method for variance estimation of a single parameter, as detailed in Algorithm \ref{al2}.
+The first stage detailed in section \ref{SS:PointEstimate} computes a point estimate using SGD.
+In the second stage, with this point estimate, we redo the optimization with the constraint of fixing the parameter to be variance-estimated, adjusting it by a certain $\eta$ perturbation size.
+Thanks to Eq.\ref{Eq:VarianceFormula1} and Eq.\ref{Eq:CovarianceFormula}, we can then estimate the variance/covariance of this parameter by observing the changes in the posterior function and the changes in the other parameters resulting from the perturbation.

+Algorithm \ref{al2} details the second stage of the SGD-based approach for estimating the variance of a single parameter (in here we choose $\alpha$).